 What I would have done differently had I thought of it at the time:

-This recipe makes some pretty fantastic buns.
+This recipe makes some pretty fantastic hamburger buns.
 They’re yeasty with just a hint of sweetness, and the texture is perfect for a nice juicy patty.

-In the future I’ll most likely adapt the buns to the meal I plan to cook.
-It’s a no-brainer to add a sprinkling of sesame seeds over the egg wash for sesame seed buns, but there’s also onion, garlic, cheese and a slew of other things that could be added depending on the type of burgers you plan to serve. be creative and have fun with it!
+In the future I’ll most likely adapt these buns to the meal I plan to cook.
+It’s a no-brainer to add a sprinkling of sesame seeds over the egg wash for sesame seed buns, but there’s also onion, garlic, cheese and a slew of other things that could be added depending on the type of burgers you plan to serve.
+Be creative and have fun with it!